simplex-chat/simplex-chat/docs/rfcs/2023-10-12-desktop-calls.md

 To make audio and video calls on desktop there are some options:
 - adapt [libwebrtc](webrtc.googlesource.com/) from Google which would be the most reliable, performant and seamless solution;
 - include some kind of WebView to the app via libraries;
-- implement a signaling server in the app and let users to use html page with WebRTC code that is already exist for Android.
+- implement a signaling server in the app and let users to use HTML page with WebRTC code that is already exist for Android.

 ## WebRTC lib